edgarrc/ES-deploy/README.md

 docker-compose up -d
 ```

-If you make changes, then run:
+If you make any changes, then run the following command to rebuild

 ```
 docker-compose build
 ```

-or
+Or

 ```
  docker-compose up --build
 ```

-or if you are on a test enviroment and want to make sure it is everything fine before deployment
+Or if you are on a test enviroment and want to make sure everything is clear and fine before deployment

 ```
 docker-compose down